ibarra000/bitwise-nn/README.md

 This project relies on the `rand` crate for random number generation.

-## License

-This project is licensed under the GPL-3.0 License.

 ## Credits

 This project made with guidance from MathleteDev.
 Special thanks to the Rust community and contributors to the `rand` crate.